teampurpledev/CyberSec/playbooks/client_playbook.md

 ## Introduction
 This playbook outlines the incident response protocol for handling business critical incidents within our organization.
 It defines the roles and responsibilities of key personnel and provides a structured approach to managing incidents effectively.

+**Note:** Ensure that this playbook is regularly reviewed and updated to reflect any changes in key personnel or contact information.
+Regular drills and training sessions should also be conducted to familiarize all relevant staff with the incident response procedures outlined in this playbook.

 ## Key Contacts

 1. **CEO - Mr. Percy**